Several years ago, we made a life-changing decision. We decided to remove all the possessions from our home that we didn’t need.

 Over the course of 9 months, we removed 50% of our stuff.
 And over the course of a few years, we removed 60-70% of our things and moved into a smaller home.

-I discovered almost immediately that the less stuff you own, the more organized and clutterfree your minimalist home becomes.
+I discovered almost immediately that the less stuff you own, the more organized and clutterfree your home becomes.
 Go figure.

 We would soon discover 21 benefits of owning less and decide that we’d never go back to our old lives of mindless consumption.

 In addition to a significant purge that cleared the space for clutterfree living, we developed simple habits to keep our home clutterfree.
 They were not obtrusive or burdensome in anyway.
 Just the opposite, in fact.
 Practiced daily, they take only a few minutes to complete.
-But together, they leave our home in a perpetual state of clutterfree (or at least, close to it).
+But together, they leave our home in a perpetual state of calm (or at least, close to it).

 Here are the habits I most recommend: 7 Daily Habits for a Clutter-Free Home.

 1. Handle physical mail immediately.
 Too often, mail is only relocated from the mailbox to our countertop—where it often sits or begins to collect.
 But the fact is, most mail can be processed in very little time if we make it a habit.
 Immediately discard junk mail (or use Paper Karma to eliminate it completely) and process the rest.
-Mail that requires processing but can’t be handled right away can easily be placed in a manilla To-Do Folder out of sight.
+Mail that requires processing but can’t be handled right away can easily be placed in a manila To-Do Folder out of sight.

 2. Clean dishes after meals.
 I used to hate washing dishes—especially right after preparing and eating a meal.
 But things changed when I read this story.
 Now, I view cleaning dishes as just the last step of the family dinner.
 Washing dishes (or filling the dishwasher) immediately takes less time (they wash easier when food has not dried).
 And the kitchen is clean all evening.